Azure/apim-lab/apim-lab/3-addingApis/apimanagement-3-1.md

 ### Add API from Scratch

-Instead of developing an API, for this lab you will use the existing [*Star Wars API*](https://swapi.dev):
+Instead of developing an API, for this lab you will use the existing [*Star Wars* API](https://swapi.dev):

 1) Click on *Add API*.
 2) Click on *HTTP - Manually define an HTTP API*.